History of Hallam FC

-After the formation of Hallam Cricket club in 1804 by the then landlord of the Plough Inn the club blossomed until by the 1850's it had in excess of 300 members.
-It was the wish of these members, many of whom were familiar with the team football being played by Sheffield FC , formed in 1857, to create a less exclusive club led by cricketers and thus in 1860, Hallam FC was born.
+After the formation of Hallam Cricket club in 1804 by the landlord of the Plough Inn the club blossomed.
+By the 1850's it had more than three hundred members.
+Many of these members, familiar with the team football being played by Sheffield FC (formed in 1857), wished to create a less exclusive club led by cricketers.
+Thus in 1860, Hallam FC was born.

 The first ever challenge match took place against Sheffield FC on Boxing Day 1860 at Sandygate Road.
 This is still believed to be the first ever Inter Club game and the oldest to survive until today.

-As professionalism grew within the game and more clubs were formed Hallam struggled to compete however they were content to retain their amateur status and still enjoyed success in local league and cup competitions.
-A crowd of over 2000 spectators filled Sandygate as they defeated Bishop Auckland in an FA Amateur cup game in 1925.
+As professionalism grew within the game and more clubs were formed Hallam struggled to compete, they were content to retain their amateur status and still enjoyed success in local league and cup competitions.
+A crowd of over two thousand spectators filled Sandygate as they defeated Bishop Auckland in an FA Amateur cup game in 1925.

-Necessary improvements to the ground included the provision of floodlights, first used in 1992, a 250 seat stand and a covered standing area to house 100 spectators.
+Necessary improvements to the ground included the provision of floodlights, first used in 1992, a 250 seat stand and a covered standing area to house one hundred spectators.
 The fund-raising was boosted by a legacy from a late supporter and the two new stands were completed for the 1999/2000 season.
 New changing rooms were then built behind the main stand and the old ones were refurbished internally to create a licensed clubhouse.

-In 2003/04 season a baron spell of 36 years without a trophy was ended as the club beat Mickleover Sports 1-0 in the NCEL cup final at Buxton.
+In 2003/04 season a barren spell of 36 years without a trophy was ended as the club beat Mickleover Sports 1-0 in the NCEL cup final at Buxton.

-Off the pitch the marvellous legacy left to the club by lifelong fan Roger Bell allowed the facilities to be upgraded in line with the modern day league requirements and to refurbish the clubhouse which was officially re-opened by Deputy Prime Minister Nick Clegg, who is also the local MP for Sheffield, Hallam, on the 13th April 2012 as the "1860 Suite".
-Hopefully the new building and facilities will help to generate a much needed sustainable income for the club.
+In 2011-12 the marvellous legacy left to the club by lifelong fan Roger Bell allowed the facilities to be upgraded in line with the modern day league requirements and to refurbish the clubhouse which was officially re-opened by Deputy Prime Minister Nick Clegg, who was the local MP for Sheffield, Hallam, on the 13th April 2012 as the "1860 Suite”.

-The "Hallam Football Club" is an unincorporated Association of its Members with our home ground at Sandygate Road, Crosspool, Sheffield, S105SE.
+The "Hallam Football Club" is an unincorporated Association of its Members with our home ground at Sandgate Road, Crosspool, Sheffield, S105SE.

 CASC Registration No: 06142